hkbu-kennycheng/comp3115/2023summer/Lab9.md

 - Learn how to use Orange3 to cluster data using hierarchical clustering
 - Learn how to evaluate the performance of a clustering algorithm

+## Prerequisites

+- You have read the lecture notes on clustering.

 # K-means algorithm

 The `k-means` algorithm searches for a pre-determined number of clusters within an unlabeled multidimensional dataset.
 It accomplishes this using a simple conception of what good clustering results should be: